Cherokee County, South Carolina: Nuclear power plant

-In 2002, the President George W. Bush administration initiated the Nuclear Power 2010 Program, to encourage development of nuclear power plants to meet energy needs.
-The program developed streamlining of approval processes for licensing and had subsidies.
+In 2002, the President George W. Bush administration initiated the Nuclear Power 2010 Program, to encourage the development of nuclear power plants to meet energy needs.
+The program developed a streamlining of approval processes for licensing and had subsidies.
 Additional incentives were authorized under the Nuclear Power Act of 2005.

 On March 16, 2006 Duke Power announced that a Cherokee County site had been selected for a potential new nuclear power plant, to be called the William States Lee III Nuclear Generating Station, informally known as Lee Station.
 The site is jointly owned by Duke Power and Southern Company.
 Duke plans to develop the site for two Westinghouse Electric Company AP1000 (advanced passive) pressurized water reactors.
 Each reactor is capable of producing approximately 1,117 megawatts.
 (See Nuclear Power 2010 Program.)
 This site is adjacent to the old Cherokee Nuclear Power Plant site, which was never completed and ultimately abandoned.
 It was used by James Cameron as a set for the 1989 film The Abyss.

 On December 14, 2007 Duke Power submitted a Combined Construction and Operating License to the Nuclear Regulatory Commission, with an announcement that it will spend $160 million in 2008 on the plant with a total cost of 5–6 billion dollars.
 Due to a slowdown in licensing and increase in costs, a federal license for what is estimated to be an $11 billion plant is not expected until 2016.
 Duke Energy will decide after that point whether to go forward with construction.
 In August 2017, Duke Energy announced that construction plans at the site had been put on an indefinite hold.
 The company retains the rights to restart construction in the future.